ellistorrance/VorB/README.md

 VorB Requires:
 1) a path to a GeNomad output folder.
-2) a path to a folder containing annotated fasta format nucleotide sequences (.fna) from related taxa.
+2) a path to a folder containing annotated genomes in fasta format (.fna) from related taxa.
 NOTE: make sure no other files are in this folder other than the annotated genomes you wish to query.

 To run: